Matara Electoral District

 Matara electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Matara in the Southern province.
-The district currently elects 8 of the 225 members of the Sri Lankan Parliament and had 578,858 registered electors in 2010.
+The district currently elects 7 of the 225 members of the Sri Lankan Parliament and had 578,858 registered electors in 2010.
+The district is the country's Electorate Number 08.

+Polling Divisions

+The Matara Electoral District consists of the following polling divisions: